Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- The two teams combine to average 59.6 points per game, 15.6 more than the total in this contest.
+- These two squads combine to allow 35.6 points per game, 8.4 fewer than this contest's over/under.

-- The 35.6 combined points per game that these two squads have allowed this season are 8.4 fewer than the 44 over/under in this contest.

-- The Tigers and their opponents have scored an average of 49.1 points per game in 2021, 5.1 more than Wednesday's total.
+- The 44-point total for this game is 9.1 points below the 53.1 points per game average total in Cyclones games this season.

 Clemson Stats and Trends

-- Clemson has played 12 games, with four wins against the spread.

-- So far this season, the Tigers have been installed as favorites by a 1.5-point margin or more 11 times and are 4-7 ATS in those matchups.
+- The Tigers have an against the spread record of 4-7 in their 11 games when favored by 1.5 points or more so far this season.

-- Clemson's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).
+- Clemson's games this year have hit the over on five of 12 set point totals (41.7%).

-- Clemson is 4-3 against the spread and 6-1 overall this season when the team puts up more than 20.6 points.
+- When Clemson puts up more than 20.6 points, it is 4-3 against the spread and 6-1 overall.

-- In games that Clemson picks up over 309.8 yards, the team is 4-5 against the spread and 8-1 overall.
+- Clemson is 4-5 against the spread and 8-1 overall when the team churns out over 309.8 yards.

 - The Tigers have turned the ball over four more times (18 total) than the Cyclones have forced a turnover (14) this season.